godaddy/gasket/docs/guides/configuration.md

 locally-running dependencies.

-To support easy local development, `gasket` can read a special `gasket.config.local.js` or `gasket.config.local.json` file and merge it in with your `dev` configuration environment.
+To support easy local development, `gasket` can read a special `gasket.config.local.js`, use the `local` environment in gasket.config.js, or `gasket.config.local.json` file and merge it in with your `dev` configuration environment.
 This file should be in your `.gitignore` file so that each developer can have distinct overrides.